nyvyn/nyvyn.github.io/_posts/2024-12-28-cyborg-engineering.markdown

 I don't think I'll write software again without the option to collaborate with AI.

 To be clear, AI makes mistakes.
-That's why, right at this moment in time, I believe it's best for experts.
+That's why, at this moment in time, I believe it's best for experts.

 My workflow is something along the lines of /architect with Aider.chat to suggest changes at my direction.

-I review every change - either in-flight at the suggestions are made or afterwards as a review of the diffs in git.
+And I review every change - either in-flight at the suggestions are made or afterwards as a review of the diffs in git.

 ---